Skip to main content

 4. Pass in cart contents

-The TopiElements instance that you initialized earlier comes with a setter called cartItems.
-Every time the shopper's cart changes, set the contents:
+The TopiElements instance you initialized earlier has a setter called cartItems.
+Set the contents every time the shopper's cart changes:

 // the single instance from earlier